Hasimasi/ding/Guide-for-Debian.md

 ## 1: Dependencies
 The bot requires **other software** installed on your Debian machine.
 You should **run the following commands** in Debian's console in order.

+Before running the commands, ensure that you have **added backports** to your `sources.list` file.
+[Click here for more information on how to do this](https://backports.debian.org/Instructions/#index2h2).

     sudo apt-get install git libopus-dev libffi-dev libsodium-dev -y sudo apt-get -t jessie-backports install ffmpeg x264 -y sudo apt-get install build-essential libncursesw5-dev libgdbm-dev libc6-dev zlib1g-dev libsqlite3-dev tk-dev libssl-dev openssl -y